tamalikaM/CreativeTextEditor/README.md

-# Creative Text Editor
+# Text Editor

-### A creative text editor with added functionalities like calculating edit distance and predicting next set of sentences.
+### A text editor with added creative functionalities like calculating edit distance and predicting next set of sentences.

 ### Some of the functionalities are: